Zunawe/md5-c/README.md

 #### Step 4: Processing

-There are four functions to be used to collapse three 32-bit words into one 32-bit word:
+There are four functions defined in the RSA memo that are used to collapse three 32-bit words into one 32-bit word:

 ```
 F(X, Y, Z) = (X & Y) | (~X & Z)